InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

  If a publisher is operating a CMP within a jurisdiction that does not require consent to store and/or access information on a device and, therefore, does not ask for consent on behalf of a vendor, the CMP will write the corresponding bit in the _**PurposesConsent**_ field to `0`.
 Even though it is valid within that jurisdiction to use Legitimate Interest for Purpose 1, a vendor would interpret that `0` as a “no consent” signal and have no way of knowing that consent was not required in the jurisdiction in which the publisher operates.
 This lack of transparency would, ultimately, cause losses in ad revenue for that publisher.

-To accommodate cases where Purpose 1 is governed differently for consent depending on the jurisdiction, a TC String is transparent about the publisher’s operating governance and whether or not Purpose 1 was disclosed to a user.
+To accommodate cases where Purpose 1 is governed differently for consent depending on the jurisdiction, a TC string is transparent about the publisher’s operating governance and whether or not Purpose 1 was disclosed to a user.
 The vendor can then use these details to make a determination about whether they have sufficient legal bases for personal data processing in that given context.
-To support this, there are two fields in a TC String: _**PublisherCC**_, which represents the publisher’s country code and a flag for whether any disclosure has been offered on Purpose 1 named _**PurposeOneTreatment**_.
+To support this, there are two fields in a TC string: _**PublisherCC**_, which represents the publisher’s country code and a flag for whether any disclosure has been offered on Purpose 1 named _**PurposeOneTreatment**_.
 Details for each field are listed among [the fields used in the TC String](#tc-string-format).

 ## Creating a TC String

-The following details provide information on creating, storing, and managing a TC String.
+The following details provide information on creating, storing, and managing a TC string.

 ### How should a Transparency & Consent String be stored?

 In version 1 of the TCF Specifications the consent string was specified to be stored as either a 1st party cookie for service-specific consent or a 3rd party cookie for global consent.
-In version 2 of the TCF Specifications, the storage mechanism used for service-specific TC Strings is up to a CMP, including any non-cookie storage mechanism.
-However, global TC Strings must still be stored as cookies under the `consensu.org` domain.
+In version 2 of the TCF Specifications, the storage mechanism used for service-specific TC strings is up to a CMP, including any non-cookie storage mechanism.
+However, global TC strings must still be stored as cookies under the `consensu.org` domain.

-It is important to note that with the creation of the version 2 TCF Specifications globally-scoped and service-specific scoped TC Strings have different encoding and decoding requirements.
+It is important to note that with the creation of the version 2 TCF Specifications globally-scoped and service-specific scoped TC strings have different encoding and decoding requirements.
 Some segments are not allowed in a global scope and some are not allowed in a service-specific scope.
 This document attempts to call out those differing requirements explicitly where applicable.

 The following table summarises where data is stored: